burnjoe/freecodecamp/Responsive Web Design/README.md

 ## Certification Projects
 ### 1. Survey Form
-A survey form to collect data from its users.
+A static survey form to collect data from its users.

 <a href="https://programming-enthusiast-survey.netlify.app/" target="_blank">
     <img